Rangers vs. Yankees: Betting Trends, Records ATS, Home/Road Splits

 Rangers vs. Yankees: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The New York Yankees and Texas Rangers will meet on Thursday at Globe Life Field, at 8:05 PM ET, with Gleyber Torres and Adolis Garcia among those expected to step up at the plate.
+The New York Yankees and Gleyber Torres hit the field in the second game of a four-game series against Adolis Garcia and the Texas Rangers on Friday at Globe Life Field.

-Bookmakers list the Yankees as -165 favorites on the moneyline, while giving the underdog Rangers +135 moneyline odds.
-The over/under is 8 runs for this matchup (with -105 odds to hit the over and -115 odds to go under).
+Oddsmakers list the Rangers as -190 favorites on the moneyline, while giving the underdog Yankees +155 moneyline odds to win.
+The game's over/under has been set at 7 runs.

 Rangers vs. Yankees Odds & Info